pip-services/pip-services-docs/content/en/golang/commons/convert/recursive_map_converter.md

 ### Methods

 #### toMap
-Converts value into map object or returns empty map when conversion is not possible
+Converts a value into a map object or returns an empty map when conversion is not possible

 > `public static` toMap(value: any): any

-- **value**: any - the value to convert.
+- **value**: any - value to convert.
 - **returns**: any - map object or empty map when conversion is not supported.

 #### toMapWithDefault